phasty/Events/README.md

 Events
 ======

 Package supplies support of event handling on different kind of objects.
-To you this you just inherite you class from Phasty\Events\Eventable or use Phasty\Events\EventableTrait trait within you class:
+To use this you just inherite your class from Phasty\Events\Eventable or use Phasty\Events\EventableTrait trait within you class:

     class SomeCoolClass extends Phasty\Events\Eventable {